 Transition to a New Accountability System

-Beginning with the 2014-2015 school year, students across Arizona are taking a new statewide assessment, AzMERIT.
-As Arizona is transitioning to this new assessment, there is a hiatus on reporting letter grades.
-SB1289 prohibits A-F Letter Grades for school years 2014-2015 and 2015-2016.
+Beginning with the 2014-2015 school year, students across Arizona began taking a new statewide assessment, AzMERIT.
+As Arizona transitioned to this new assessment, there has been a hiatus on reporting letter grades.
+Schools are expected to begin receiving an annual letter grade once again this school year.

 For more information on Arizona’s Accountability System, visit the Arizona Department of Education website.